JumboCode/PeopleMakingADifference/README.md

 - (sudo) npm install -g ionic cordova

 ### Running the Front End Mobile
+* Go to the directory '/MobileFrontend'
+* run "npm install" to get all the necessary dependencies
 * "Ionic serve" to run the server locally.
 * localhost:8100 to view the front end mobile on a browser.